 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to ensure the continued safe and reliable supply of gas to customers in Thirsk.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work in Thirsk to replace ageing metal pipework with new, more durable plastic pipes.

-So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management will be put in place.
+The project, which is expected to last around 8 weeks, has been planned in collaboration with North Yorkshire Council.
+So that engineers can carry out the work safely and efficiently, and to protect members of the public, some traffic management measures will be put in place.

 Mark Mawhood, Operations Manager for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Thirsk.
+However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to homes and businesses in Thirsk.”

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.